RenderKit/embree/README.md

 #### DESCRIPTION {#description}

-The `rtcInvokeIntersectFilterFromGeometry` function can be called inside an `RTCIntersectFunctionN` callback function to invoke the intersection filter registered to the geometry and stored inside the context.
+The `rtcInvokeIntersectFilterFromGeometry` function can be called inside an `RTCIntersectFunctionN` user geometry callback function to invoke the intersection filter registered to the geometry.
 For this an `RTCFilterFunctionNArguments` structure must be created (see `rtcSetGeometryIntersectFilterFunction`) which basically consists of a valid mask, a hit packet to filter, the corresponding ray packet, and the packet size.
 After the invocation of `rtcInvokeIntersectFilterFromGeometry`, only rays that are still valid (valid mask set to -1) should update a hit.

 #### EXIT STATUS {#exit-status}